Mike Freeman (baseball): Chicago Cubs

 On August 6, 2017, Freeman signed a minor league deal with the Chicago Cubs.
 Freeman ultimately played in 15 games for the Cubs, but was not included on the playoff roster following the season.
-He elected free agency on November 6, 2017.
-On January 25, 2018, Freeman resigned a minor league deal with the Chicago Cubs and received an invitation to spring training.
+He elected minor league free agency on November 6, 2017.
+On January 25, 2018, Freeman re-signed with the Cubs on a minor league deal and received an invitation to spring training.
 He was designated for assignment after the season and then became a free agent.

 Cleveland Indians

 Freeman signed a minor-league deal with a spring training invitation with the Cleveland Indians on November 20, 2018.
 He had his contract selected on April 16, 2019.
-Freeman was designated for assignment on December 15, 2019 and subsequently outrighted to the minor leagues on December 19, 2019.
+Freeman was designated for assignment on December 15, 2019, and subsequently outrighted to the minor leagues on December 19, 2019.
 The Indians selected Freeman's contract on July 23, 2020.
 Overall with the 2020 Cleveland Indians, Freeman batted .237 with no home runs and 3 RBIs in 24 games.
 On October 30, 2020, Freeman was outrighted off of the Indians' 40-man roster; he subsequently elected free agency.
 On February 4, 2021, Freeman re-signed with the Indians on a minor league contract.